 If you are looking for a cheaper and more budget-friendly option, then I suggest staying a few minutes from the beach.
 You can get there in 10-15 minutes by car or bicycle.

 When To Visit Tulum

-Best time to go to Tulum is during November and December, it’s also post hurricane season and hotel pricers are more reasonable.
+Best time to go to Tulum is during November and December, it’s also post-hurricane season and hotel prices are more reasonable.

-Peak season runs January through March, but expect larger crowds and sporadic rainfall.
+Peak season runs from January through March, but expect larger crowds and sporadic rainfall.

 April to June temperatures begin to peak and can be extremely uncomfortable.